DeepLabCut/DeepLabCut/docs/recipes/MegaDetectorDLCLive.md

 ```

 ```
-python app.py
+python3 app.py
 ```

-Running on local URL:  http://127.0.0.1:7860/
-Running on public URL: https://49728.gradio.app
+It should then print out links for you to locally test and edit the code.
 Have fun and happy hacking!